pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 title of page is: I am a page title - Sauce Labs
 ```

-And when you go to the *Automated Tests* section on Sauce Labs Dashboard, you should see the record of this test:
+And when you go to the *Automated Tests* section on the Sauce Labs dashboard, you should see the record of this test:

 ![Sample test record](https://raw.githubusercontent.com/pluralsight/guides/master/images/3457b738-aed3-4e89-b957-ae89ef653107.png)

-If you click this record, a detail page will be shown with information about the test and options to play a video of the actual test, download a log and a screenshot and open a manual test session:
+If you click this record, a detail page will be shown with information about the test and options to play a video of the actual test, download a log and a screenshot, and open a manual test session:

 ![Sample test details](https://raw.githubusercontent.com/pluralsight/guides/master/images/84ab8069-6aa7-40bc-9ef0-34d9c8cdd4ca.png)